Minamitorishima: Geography and geology

 The sea is clear in the shallow area around Minamitorishima.
-At night, there is no light pollution, so rarely-noticed stars are clearly visible in the sky.
+At night, no light pollution occurs, so rarely noticed stars are clearly visible in the sky.

 The island does not have soil adequate to produce substantial crops, so food is brought in by supply ships and planes.
 The only food grown on the island is papaya, mustard greens, and coconuts, and saltwater fish are caught offshore.

-Minamitorishima area rare earth deposits
+Minamitorishima area rare-earth deposits

-After China restricted exports of strategic rare earth oxides (REO) in 2009 Japan started to explore its seabeds for deposits.
+After China restricted exports of strategic rare-earth oxides (REOs) in 2009, Japan started to explore its seabeds for deposits.